ballcuber/ballcuber.github.io/MechanicalDesign.md

 ## Threaded inserts for plastic

 Assembling 3D printed parts has been done using threaded inserts.
-Those inserts have been pushed in using a soledring iron to heat the insert and melt the plastic around it.
+Those inserts have been pushed in using a soldering iron to heat the insert and melt the plastic around it.

 ## OnShape